Investing in the Future of Medical Education

 Medical Education Scholarships

-The School of Medicine’s goal is to attract a diverse student body with a passion for serving others, the resourcefulness to problem-solve, a collaborative spirit and the desire to be innovative.
+The School of Medicine’s goal is to attract a diverse student body with a passion for serving others, the resourcefulness to problem-solve, a collaborative spirit and the desire to innovate.
 To attract students of this caliber, the School of Medicine must offer need- and merit-based scholarships to help cover the cost of tuition and expenses.
-While the costs are significant – covering curriculum development, faculty preparation and teaching time, medical-education research and infrastructure (such as our state-of-the-art teaching facility, library resources and IT and lab equipment) – Hackensack Meridian Health, aims to provide scholarship to help sustain them through their medical school career.
+While the costs are significant – covering curriculum development, faculty preparation and teaching time, medical-education research and infrastructure (such as our state-of-the-art teaching facility, library resources and IT and lab equipment) – Hackensack Meridian Health is committed to ensuring that every student interested in becoming a physician has the opportunity.

-Endowments are ideal for honoring individuals and perpetuating shared values.
 You, your family, your company or firm can become part of the history being written by the School of Medicine.
-These visionary gifts extend support beyond your own lifetime and represent true foresight and concern for future generations.
+Endowments are visionary gifts that extend support beyond your own lifetime, representing true foresight and care for future generations.

 Donors to the Hackensack Meridian School of Medicine have the opportunity to choose many avenues to direct their support.
-You can choose to help a specific program or project, or you can make an unrestricted contribution to support the immediate needs and priorities as chosen by the Dean.
-Following are some of the areas where your gift can be directed.
+You can choose to help a specific program or project, or you can make an unrestricted contribution to support the immediate needs and priorities chosen by the Dean.

-Professorships are one of the highest forms of recognition provided by the School of Medicine.
-They are used to attract, reward, and retain distinguished faculty, leaders and scholars of national and international reputation.
-These gifts create a lasting relationship with the donor and School of Medicine faculty, allowing them to teach future generations of physicians.
+- Faculty Support: Professorships are one of the highest forms of recognition provided by the School of Medicine.
+They are used to attract, reward and retain distinguished faculty, leaders and scholars of national and international reputation.

-One of the hallmarks of a medical education is the chance to conduct research alongside renowned physician scientists.
-Guided by faculty mentors, students can pursue opportunities to uncover the knowledge which leads to new innovations and insights.
-The Hackensack Meridian School of Medicine will offer students the chance to be part of teams searching for innovative methods to diagnose, cure and prevent illnesses as well as impact health policy, health education and more, at times resulting in students having articles published before they graduate.
+- Research: One of the hallmarks of a medical education is the chance to conduct research alongside renowned physician scientists.
+The School of Medicine offers students the chance to be part of teams searching for innovative methods to diagnose, cure and prevent illnesses, as well as impact health policy, health education and more, at times resulting in students having articles published before they graduate.

 Interprofessional Health Sciences Campus

-Central to the curriculum will be a course called the Human Dimension through immersive and longitudinal experiences, students will come to understand the role of a community’s impact on health and wellbeing, as well as the role of the physician in all elements that contribute to promoting health and preventing disease.
-From day one, students will be partnered with community members through organizations such as Catholic Charities and will help care for these individuals and families to better understand their health needs and how their health and wellbeing are impacted by forces such as their community, housing and employment status.
+Central to the curriculum is a longitudinal course called the Human Dimension.
+Through immersive experiences over 36 months, students come to understand the community’s role on health and wellbeing, as well as the physician’s place in promoting health and preventing disease.
+From day one, students partner with community members and help care for these individuals and families to better understand their health needs and how their health and wellbeing are impacted by forces such as their community, housing and employment status.